krisperu/p3-practice-game-reviews/README.md

   - returns the game instance that has been favorited by the most users

 #### Category
-- [] `Category.most_popular`
+- [x] `Category.most_popular`
-    - returns a category instance based on the current most-popular game
+    - returns an array of catgories based on the current most-popular game